Theo2co/adanalysts-template-website/storydata.md

     </div>
     <div class="chat-bubble">
       <div class="chat-name">RAJ · NLP GEEK</div>
-      <p>Usually, yes—when you’re trying to defend a positive effect.<br>
+      <p>Usually, yes - when you’re trying to defend a positive effect.<br>
       But here… we already don’t have a positive effect.</p>
     </div>
   </div>